 Was this a ridiculously long tangent about MPG and free markets?
-No, well maybe some of it was…but allow me to get back to the main point.
+No, well maybe some of it was…but we’ll return to the main point.
 GM, Ford…and basically every automaker in the world showed little, if any, initiative or ambition to improve the consumer’s auto experience – there was no leadership in the industry.
-Looking back, I’m actually surprised didn’t go full electric given the cult success of the Prius.
+Looking back, I’m actually surprised Toyota didn’t go full electric given the cult success of the Prius.
 The Prius was one of many signs that the technology for EV existed.
 Exploring those options would have meant R&D spending, hence a hit to current bottom-lines and no immediate reward.
 Specifically, THAT is an example of management resisting the institutional imperative to buck the trend and lead into more promising initiatives.
 GM, Ford, and all of the other automakers are keen examples of management resisting the institutional imperative and being complacent.
 These automobile examples show the effects of management’s inability to establish their company as a leader.

 7. What is the return on equity?